Back to articles list Articles Cookbook

 You have several options for developing your practical data analysis skills.
 You can practice SQL with some random projects, work as a freelancer, or explore SQL as an intern.

 SQL internships are undoubtedly one of the best options to get acquainted with professional data analysis.
-What sounds better – learning from your mistakes while freelancing or learning the secrets of your future career by working with real professionals?
+What sounds better – learning from your mistakes while freelancing or learning the secrets of your future career by working with real professionals and experienced data analysts?

 Teamwork